gauthma/LaTeX/docs/README.md

 LaTeX compiling
 ---

 Compiling LaTeX files is not a simple matter.
-Here I will just describe the command line options of the script `CompileTeX.sh`.
+Here I will just describe the variables you can set in, and the command line options of, the script `CompileTeX.sh`.
+First, the variables.
+We have already encountered `do_unabridged` (see above).
+There are also:

+- `do_bib`: when running `big_build()`, also build the bibliography.

+- `do_idx`: when running `big_build()`, also build the index.

+- `folders_to_be_rsyncd`: see the note on the structure of the build directory, below.

+- `tmp_build_dir`: the actual compilation takes place in a copy of the root folder, to insure that even in longer compiles, if some `.tex` file is changed while the compiler is running, this does not affect that compilation.
+Ideally this should a folder in a RAM-based `tmpfs` filesystem.
+In Archlinux, one such filesystem is mounted at `/run/user/<your_user_id>/`.

 There exists a `small_build()` function, which just runs the compiler once; and a `big_build()` function, which compile once, builds bibliography, etc., if set, and then compiles three more times.
 Both functions also do the same actions to the unabridged copy, if there exists one.
 See the comments in `CompileTeX.sh` for more details.

 Note: there exists a variable, `do_bib`, which can be used---set it to `false`---to cause the script to ignore any `\cite` or `\nocite` commands, and never run the bibliography command.
 It is set to `true` by default.
 Similarly, there exists variable `do_idx` to enable or disable building the index.